 Finding information, support and advice about your child’s lung condition

-You might have lots of appointments to attend and life may feel as though it has suddenly changed.
+When your child is diagnosed with a lung condition you might have lots of appointments to attend.
+Life may feel as though it has suddenly changed.

 But there is support available.
 Talking to the right people can help you cope.
-It’s important to remember that many conditions can be well managed.
-In many cases, your child can lead a normal life.
+It’s important to remember many long-term conditions can be well managed.
+In many cases, your child can lead a full life.